jneuhauser/swupdate/doc/source/roadmap.rst

 suricatta to do this.

 One other examples is using LWM2M.
-The gateway should be generic enough to allow to add further protocols in future.
+The gateway should be generic enough to allow one to add further protocols in future.

 Binary delta updates
 ====================